 The EDC Student of the Year is an annual award open to all Purdue students, sponsored by Purdue Libraries Learning Council.
-Its purpose is to recognize outstanding achievements in development of innovative tools, applications or techniques using ArcGIS platform.
-Each year the winner will be awarded with a plaque, and travel funds to attend an Esri conference.
+The winner will be recognized as Student of the Year for outstanding achievements in development of innovative tools, applications or techniques using ArcGIS platform.
+Each year the winner will be awarded with a plaque, cash prize (currently $500) and one Esri Developer Summit registration.

 Undergraduate and graduate students at Purdue University in any discipline are eligible for the award.
 Student must be enrolled in at least one Purdue credit course in the current academic year.

 The work submitted will be reviewed by an award committee with faculty, professional staff and/or graduate students from related departments and centers on campus.
 It will be judged on its content, technology and usability.
 Esri technology is required.
 Eligible work includes

 3. mobile or desktop applications using ArcGIS Runtime SDKs